-One of the most important maintenance checks for your roof is to check that trees are not growing too close to your roof and that mold or other growths are not spreading over your roof.
-It’s important that you are aware of the potential problems trees and mold can cause to your work so that you can properly work to prevent these problems.
-Consider finding a professional roofer to help you if you are unable to keep up with the maintenance of your roof.
+One of the most important home roof maintenance checks is to inspect regularly to make sure that trees are not growing too close to your roof and that mold or other growths are not spreading over your roof.
+It’s important that you are aware of the potential problems trees and mold may cause so that you can properly work to prevent these problems.
+Consider hiring a professional roofer to help you if you are unable to keep up with your roof maintenance.

-Trees are great, but not when they can potentially damage your roof!
-Here are some common problems caused by trees and branches near your roof, and ways to fix them.
+Trees are wonderful part of your landscape, but not when they can potentially damage your roof!
+Here are common problems caused by trees and branches near your roof, and ways to fix them.

 - Leaning branches.
-Branches leaning on the roof can scratch and gouge roofing materials when they are blown by the wind.
+Branches leaning on the roof can scratch and gouge roofing materials when they are blown by heavy winds.
 Make sure to remove branches that lean onto your roof.

 - Falling branches.
 Falling branches from overhanging trees can damage or puncture shingles.
 It’s important to always keep an eye out for branches and if you see any large ones up on your roof, make sure to safely remove them.

 - Falling leaves, pine cones, needles, and other debris.
 These can clog gutter systems, causing water to back up into the attic or into your house or to run down behind the fascia boards.
 Prune overhanging branches; clear out your gutters regularly or install gutter guards.